cncf/tag-env-sustainability/README.md

 The [TAG Environmental Sustainability Charter](charter.md) further outlines the scope of our group activities as well as the goals and intended deliverables.

+## Glossary

+Within our [glossary](https://github.com/cncf/tag-env-sustainability/blob/main/glossary/glossary.md) you can find common wording, abbreviations and definitions we might use frequently.
+In case you are missing something or is unclear, your contribution is more than welcome!

 ## Meetings

 * The working group meets every 1st and 3rd Wednesday at 5pm CEST/GMT+2 (8am Pacific) on [Zoom](https://zoom.us/my/cncftagenvsustainability)